 In May 2019, I presented a paper entitled “‘Sí Señora, No Señora’: The Indigenous Mexican Woman as a Domestic Figure of Personhood in Discourses Around the 2018 Film Roma” at the 25th Annual Conference on Language, Interaction, and Social Organization (LISO) at UC Santa Barbara.

-In 2019-2020, I’ll be participating as a Fellow in the new Public Humanities Graduate Fellows Program at UC Santa Barbara’s Interdisciplinary Humanities Center.
+During the 2019-2020 academic year, I am participating as a Fellow in the new Public Humanities Graduate Fellows Program at UC Santa Barbara’s Interdisciplinary Humanities Center.

 With Mary Bucholtz, Eric Campbell, Alexia Fawcett, Gabriel Mendoza, Simon Peters, and Griselda Reyes Basurto, I recently presented a paper entitled “MILPA: A Community-Centered Linguistic Collaboration Supporting Indigenous Mexican Languages in California” at the 6th International Conference on Language Documentation and Conservation (ICLDC) in Honolulu, Hawai’i.